telerik/blazor-docs/deployment/ci-cd-build-server.md

 * Creating a local folder (for example, on a shared network drive or other suitable location accessible only by your builds and team) that holds the `.nupkg` files we provide (you can download them from your telerik.com account, or from your local installation - both [automated]({%slug installation/msi%}) and from the [zip archive]({%slug installation/zip%})).

 You must protect your credentials and/or the Telerik packages and ensure they are used only by you and not by other developers, according to the [license-per-developer policy](https://www.telerik.com/purchase/license-agreement/blazor-ui).
-They can by such colleagues (like other developers, QAs, designers, front-end devs, DBAs and so on) for building and running a solution, provided they do not use the Telerik components to create functionality.
-Of course, you must ensure that such credentials or package sources are not available to the general public (for example, in public repositories).
+As long as your credentials are obfuscated/masked, they can be used by your colleagues (e.g. developers, QAs, designers, front-end devs, DBAs, etc.) for building and running a solution, provided they do not use the Telerik components to create functionality.
+Most importantly, you must ensure that such credentials or package sources are not available to the general public (for example, in public repositories).

 ## Azure DevOps Pipelines